About the course

 - Individual interview

-- Completion of a Literacy and Numeracy test
+- Completion of a Literacy and Numeracy test (subject to change)

 - Visit to class to meet pupils and teachers (where possible)